GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 The default deployment deploys to a standalone VPC in the project where the cluster is created.
 Enabling the following configuration settings will deploy the GKE cluster to a shared VPC in a Host Project of your choice.

->**NOTE:** Deploying multiple GKE Toolkit environments to the same shared VPC is not currently supported.
+>**NOTE:** Deploying multiple GKE Toolkit environments to the same Shared VPC is not currently supported.
 This feature will be added in the future.

 **The following pre-requisites must be completed prior to running the deployment**

-* A Shared VPC in a Host Project must be created before executing this step.
+* A Shared VPC in a Host Project must exist before deploying the GKE cluster(s).
 That VPC must meet the following prerequisites:
   * Two secondary IP ranges must be created on the target shared VPC subnet and configured with the pod and service IP CIDR ranges.
     * Example:
       * pod-ip-range       10.1.64.0/18